 The North Dakota School for the Deaf/Resource Center for Deaf and Hard of Hearing (NDSD/RCDHH) assures that all children residing within the unit boundaries who have disabilities and who are in need of special education and related services will be identified, located, and evaluated.

-Before a student is enrolled or placed at NDSD/RCDHH, an IEP must be provided by the LEA.
+Before a student is enrolled or placed at NDSD/RCDHH, an IEP must be provided by the LEA and approval for placement at NDSD/RCDHH must be obtained from the Superintendent of NDSD or his/her designee.